boombox-LMS/b5x/README.md

 # Hello there

-You're a little early -- we aren't quite ready for visitors.
+You're a little early -- there's nothing on `main` yet.
 Check back again soon?